whistle87/seminar3/instruction_git.md

 ## Branching

-Branches in git is needed fot ...
+Branches in git is needed for working on different versions of original code.
+It gives an opportynity to work on new functions without worries about release version.

 ### New branch creating